PreCyseGroup/rs-secret-sharing-controller/README.md

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

-## Acknowledgments
-- Thanks to the authors of https://github.com/mortendahl/privateml.